Everton (footballer, born 1993)

-Everton Nascimento de Mendonça (born 3 July 1993), known as just Everton, is a Brazilian professional footballer who plays for Indonesian club PSM Makassar as a forward.
+Everton Nascimento de Mendonça (born 3 July 1993), simply known as Everton, is a Brazilian professional footballer who plays as a striker for Championship club Garudayaksa.

-Football career
+Career

+Marítimo

 On 3 July 2017, Everton signed a four-year contract with the Portuguese Primeira Liga club Marítimo.

+Al-Muharraq

 Everton moved to Bahrain on 22 January 2019, where he signed with Al-Muharraq.

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2022 season.
 Everton made his league debut on 23 July 2022 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.